Skip to content

 State state_;

-};The implementation of this state machine engine is very simple—it iterates through the transition table to find a match.
-For small state machines with only a few states and events, linear search is perfectly adequate.
-If the number of states and events is large, you can consider replacing the linear search with a two-dimensional array (indexed by (state, event)).
+The implementation of this state machine engine is very simple—we iterate through the transition table to find a match.
+For small state machines with only a few states and events, a linear search is perfectly sufficient.
+If the number of states and events is large, we can consider replacing the linear search with a two-dimensional array (indexed by (state, event)).

-Step Four — Combining Constexpr with Templates
+Step 4 — Combining constexpr with Templates

 Compile-Time Strategy Pattern